carlreinecken/legible-mergeable/README.md

 ]
 ```

+A few points:

+* This is a nested `Mergeable`.
+The root object here is used as unordered list.
+* In the real world where you have multiple clients that can add an object, you probably should use some form UUID (like nanoid) as id to prevent collisions.
+* The `^m` is the modification identifier and denotes that the current object is a `Mergeable` and holds all modification dates of all properties of that object.
+* The `^m` can have an empty object as value.
+Which just means, that no property was modified yet.
-Inside the objects is a property included for modification dates as `^m`.
-This is also used to detect a nested Mergeable.
-The child object gets only parsed and merged if the it has the identifier.
-The identifier can have an empty object.
+* A child Mergeable gets only parsed and merged if it has the modification identifier.
+Otherwise it would be handled as atomic object.
+* If a date for a property exists but there is no value, it means that it was deleted (Also called tombstone).
+This information has to be kept, in case this document is merged with some older one, that doesn't know yet of the deletion.

 ## Usage